in-toto/specification/in-toto-spec.md

 * **Final product authentication and integrity**: the product received by the client was created by the intended functionary.
-This ensures the final product matches bit-by-bit the final product reported by the last step in the supply chain.
+This ensures the final product matches bit-by-bit the contents of the final product reported by the last step in the supply chain.
 * **Process compliance and auditability**: the product received by the client followed the layout specified by the project owner.
 All steps described have their materials and products correctly linked together, and, if audited by a